kpsdev1/Rock-Paper-Scissors/README.md

 - As a user, I want the score to be easily visible so I can clearly see who is winning.

 ### Wireframes
-Below are the wire frames fro the Rock, Paper, Scissors game for both destop and mobile devices.
+Below are the wireframes for the Rock, Paper, Scissors game for both destop and mobile devices.

  **Desktop Design**